WGLabz/smarty/README.md

     },
 ```

-For serving static assets like image, without going through the platform, add the following line to the file,
+For serving static assets like images, without going through the platform, add the following line to the file,

 ```js
     httpStatic:"/assets/",